voltrb/volt/Readme.md

 ```

 To convert a Model or an ArrayModel back to a normal hash, call .to_h or .to_a respectively.
-To convert them to a JavaScript Object (for passing to some JavaScript code), call .to_n (to native).
+To convert them to a JavaScript Object (for passing to some JavaScript code), call `#to_n` (to native).

 ```ruby
     user = Model.new